-Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
+We want to let you know this happened and assure you we take it very seriously.
 As a precaution, Blackbaud is offering you a complimentary membership to Identity Monitoring and Fraud Resolution services for two years.
 This product provides you with identity detection and resolution of identity theft.
 These services are completely free to you and enrolling in this program will not hurt your credit score.
 For more information on the Identity Monitoring and Fraud Resolution services, including instructions on how to activate your complimentary two-year membership, as well as some additional steps you can take in response, please see the additional information provided in the following pages.